 Developed by Google, Knative provides a set of middleware components that are essential to build modern, source-centric, and container-based applications that can run anywhere: on premises, in the cloud, or even in a third-party data center.
 Knative components are built on Kubernetes and codify the best practices shared by successful real-world Kubernetes-based frameworks.

-Knative provides accomplishes three major things: Serving, Build, and Eventing.
+Knative provides accomplishes two major things: Serving and Eventing.
 Knative can orchestrate source-to-container workflows, auto-scale workloads, route and manage network traffic, or bind running services to eventing ecosystems.